-- 1.1 Define the Kilkenny Craft Story from heritage and tradition to contemporary craft production, engagement and experience. - 1.2 Build a Development Plan and Business Case for a dedicated and immersive facility in Kilkenny City to showcase the proposition of craft and making in the county. - 1.3 Integrate Kilkenny Craft as an embedded element of Kilkenny's wider cultural and creative offer. - 1.4 Enhance the craft offer for visitors and locals across the county, with specific focus on experiential engagement with craft and making.
+- 1.1 Define the Kilkenny Craft Story from heritage and tradition to contemporary craft production, engagement and experience. - and immersive facility in Kilkenny City to showcase the proposition of craft and making in the county. - 1.3 Integrate Kilkenny Craft as an embedded element of Kilkenny's wider cultural and creative offer. - 1.4 Enhance the craft offer for visitors and locals across the county, with specific focus on experiential engagement with craft and making.